simonorozcoarias/BurriTE/README.md

 # BurriTE
-Pan-annotation of transposable elements for population
+Scalable pan-annotation of transposable elements for population genomics

 **BurriTE** builds transposable-element (TE) pan-annotations from a reference genome and multiple alternative assemblies.
 It integrates polymorphic TE calls from GraffiTE with homology-based annotations from RepeatMasker and One Code To Find Them All, reconciles orthologous TE loci through two rounds of flank transfer, and produces presence/absence matrices and enriched per-genome GFF3 files.